Best Stops on the Ha Giang Loop

 Iconic Heaven’s Gate (Quan Ba) in Ha Giang with limestone mountains and scenic stairway

-If you want to see the full picture before you go, here’s the
+If you want to see the full picture before you go, here’s the Ha Giang tours route explained with stops, distances, and what to expect on each section of road.

 Ma Pi Leng Pass – The Absolute Centerpiece